bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 A detailed manual on how to write a module you may find at the :ref:`hello-world-module` page.

-Modules` performance is determined by the work of engine.
+Modules` performance is determined by the work of an engine.
 Engines of different types (Input, Regular/Batch, Output) have different structure, components and the workflow corresponding to the type of a module.

 Please, find more information about engines at the :ref:`Engines` page.